-Despite being a small town, Colonia has a lot of people use the train to get to work every day though Colonia is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Colonia has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The per capita income in Colonia in 2018 was $44,121, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $176,484 for a family of four.

 The most common language spoken in Colonia is English.
 Other important languages spoken here include Spanish and Polish.